multi-generation family in close

 Partners in Health

-Reach out to your medical care team for assistance if you haven’t been active or have current health concerns.
+Contact your healthcare team for assistance if you are inactive or have current health concerns.
 They can help you develop a plan outlining how to become more active, prevent future injury, and improve your body’s health.